Economic Growth & Jobs. Education. Inclusive Growth & Opportunity.

 Fiscal Discipline & Low Taxes

 The state of Connecticut has a spending problem.
 We have a bloated bureaucracy and our spending is inefficient and wasteful.
 It is no secret that our state employee benefits and pension systems need to be reformed.
-The approach the current administration is taking to solving that problem is by increasing taxes.
-In the last budget, new payroll taxes have been imposed, sales taxes on essential items have been increased and now tolls are being proposed.
-Instead of cutting wasteful spending our state administration is doubling down.
+The approach the current administration is taking to solving the problem is by increasing taxes.
+In the last budget, new payroll taxes have been imposed, sales taxes on essential items have been increased, and now tolls are being proposed.
+Instead of cutting wasteful spending, our state administration is doubling down.
 We have to stop and reverse this policy blunder.
-Our state income tax was started in 1991 as a small temporary tax.
+Our state income tax began in 1991 as a small temporary tax.
 A new state payroll tax has been instituted in 2020 as a small one-off tax – we have seen this play out.
-We have to fight to repeal this new payroll tax.

 We need a modern transportation system for the 21st century.
 Our state spends over $ 2 BN. every year but we have little to show for it.
 We overspend billions on projects which have low usage and low returns across the state.
 We underinvest in Fairfield county and the most highly used transportation assets, the MTA.
 The train service has deteriorated over the last decade.
 It takes longer today than 10 years ago to travel from Greenwich to Grand Central.
 Our local transit system is also ineffective.
 In an era of ride sharing we have buses which run half full most of the time.
 We need to invest smartly in our transportation system understanding that we are in an era of ride-sharing and work mobility.